onflow/docs/docs/evm/guides/foundry.md

 2. Use the `--legacy` flag to disable [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) style transactions.
 Flow will support EIP-1559 soon and this flag won't be needed.

 As an example, we'll show you how to deploy a fungible token contract to Flow EVM using Foundry.
+You will see how the above flags are used in practice.

-## Example: Deploying an ERC-20 Fungible Token to Flow EVM
+## Example: Deploying an ERC-20 Token Contract to Flow EVM

 ERC-20 tokens are the most common type of tokens on Ethereum.
-We'll use [OpenZeppelin](https://www.openzeppelin.com/) starter templates with Foundry.
-We'll then create a new account using the PreviewNet faucet and deploy the ERC-20 token contract to Flow EVM.
-We then demonstrate how to interact with the deployed contract.
+We'll use [OpenZeppelin](https://www.openzeppelin.com/) starter templates with Foundry on Flow PreviewNet to deploy our own token called `MyToken`.

 ### Installation

 The best way to install Foundry, is to use the `foundryup` CLI tool.
-You can install it using the following command:
+You can get it using the following command:

 ```shell
 curl -L https://foundry.paradigm.xyz | bash
 ```

-To install Foundry, you can then:
+Install the tools:

 ```shell
 foundryup
 ```

-This will install the Foundry tool set: `forge`, `cast`, `anvil`, and  `chisel`.
+This will install the Foundry tool suite: `forge`, `cast`, `anvil`, and  `chisel`.

 Check out the official [Installation](https://book.getfoundry.sh/getting-started/installation) guide for more information about different platforms or installing specific versions.

 ### Wallet Setup

-We first need to create a key pair for our EVM account.
-You can do this using the `cast` tool:
+We first need to generate a key pair for our EVM account.
+We can do this using the `cast` tool:

 ```shell
 cast wallet new